Heat stroke in dogs - what signs should you look out for?

-- Cold wet towels can be placed on the stomach, armpits and pads.
+Cold wet towels can be placed on the stomach, armpits and pads.
 Refresh them frequently otherwise, they can trap the heat and exacerbate the problem

-Important: never give anti-inflammatory medication to a dog with heat stroke as this can cause harm.
+Important: never give anti-inflammatory medication to a dog with heat stroke as this can cause serious harm

 When to see your physical vet

-- If you need to visit a veterinarian you should continue to cool your dog whilst on the way to the clinic.
-For example, use a cold wet towel and offer plenty of fresh cold water to drink.
+If you need to visit a vet you should continue to cool your dog whilst on the way to the clinic.
+For example, use several cold wet towels and offer plenty of fresh cold water to drink

-- Call the veterinarian to alert them that you are on the way.
+Call the vet to alert them that you are on the way

 Book a video appointment to have a chat with one of our vets.